naveen17440/asap7_contest/README.md

 set_false_path -from [get_pins _36313_/CLK]
 ```

-In `cts` stage we changed CTS cell list in `platforms` `config.mk` file for our design to improve the timing.
+In `CTS` stage I've changed the CTS buffer list in `platforms/asap7/config.mk` file in our design to improve the timing.

 ```
 export CTS_BUF_CELL  ?= BUFx8_ASAP7_75t_R